Estimation under group actions: recovering orbits from invariants: Algebraic and algorithmic criteria

 \begin{remark} In practice we may choose to plug in random \emph{rational} values for ${\bf x}$ so that the rank computation can be done in exact symbolic arithmetic.
-The Jacobian test will still succeed with overwhelming probability (provided we use a fine enough mesh of rational numbers).
-Also note that if we find \emph{any} value of ${\bf x}$ for which the Jacobian has full row rank, this constitutes a proof of algebraic independence. \end{remark}
+If we manage to find \emph{any} value of ${\bf x}$ for which the Jacobian has full row rank, this constitutes a proof of algebraic independence.
+On the other hand, if the Jacobian repeatedly fails to have full row rank for many random rational values of ${\bf x}$, we can conclude with high confidence that an algebraic dependence exists. \end{remark}

-\begin{remark} In some cases (e.g.\ if the polynomials involve irrational values) it may be slow to compute the Jacobian rank in exact symbolic arithmetic.
+\begin{remark} In some cases (e.g.,\ if the polynomials involve irrational values) it may be slow to compute the Jacobian rank in exact symbolic arithmetic.
 We can alternatively compute the singular values numerically and count how many are reasonably far from zero.
 This method works reliably in practice (i.e., it is extremely clear how to separate the zero and nonzero singular values) but does not constitute a rigorous proof of algebraic independence. \end{remark}

-Curiously, although the Jacobian criterion gives an efficient test for algebraic dependence, it is much harder ($\#P$-hard) to actually find the algebraic dependence (i.e., the polynomial relation) when one exists \cite{complexity-ann}.
+Although the Jacobian criterion gives an efficient test for algebraic dependence, it is much harder ($\#P$-hard) to actually find the algebraic dependence (i.e., the polynomial relation) when one exists \cite{complexity-ann}.

-The Jacobian criterion implies the well-known fact that the collection of algebraically independent subsets of $\Rx$ form a \emph{matroid}; this is called an \emph{algebraic matroid} (see e.g.\ \cite{schrijver}).
+The Jacobian criterion implies the well-known fact that the collection of algebraically independent subsets of $\Rx$ form a \emph{matroid}; this is called an \emph{algebraic matroid} (see, e.g.,\ \cite{schrijver}).
 In particular, we have the following exchange property:

 \begin{proposition} Let $I,J$ be finite subsets of $\Rx$, each algebraically independent.
 If $|I| < |J|$ then there exists $f \in J \setminus I$ such that $I \cup \{f\}$ is algebraically independent. \end{proposition}